Everything You Need to Know about the Unique Roman Ruins of Acinipo

-Spain is full of incredible Roman ruins to explore, from the aqueduct in Segovia to Itálica to the Roman theatre in Málaga.
-And that’s not to mention the abundance of ruins in the north of Spain as well.
-The Romans first came to Spain in the 3rd century BC, when they built Itálica, and for the next 700 years they were the dominant force in the country.
-Like many parts of Europe, Spain still proudly boasts a large number of Roman ruins, and while some lay almost unnoticeable, others have been expertly preserved and restored for visitors and locals to enjoy.
-And one of these Roman ruins in southern Spain is the ancient town of Acinipo.
+The Romans first came to Spain in the 3rd century BC, when they built Italica, and for the next 700 years they were the dominant force in the country.
+Like many parts of Europe, Spain still proudly boasts a large number of Roman ruins.
+While some lay almost unnoticeable, others have been expertly preserved and restored for everyone to enjoy.
+In southern Spain, you won’t find anything quite like the Roman ruins of Acinipo.

 Where is Acinipo located?

-Acinipo is located a mere 20 km from the very popular tourist destination of Ronda.
-It’s also within close proximity to unique white villages in Andalucía, such as Setenil de las Bodegas.
-If you’re planning a Málaga road trip, this is a great option as it’s not too well known with tourists and is only accessible by car.
-There are plenty of day trips from Málaga to go on, and Acinipo takes only 90 minutes to drive to, so is worth considering.
+The Roman ruins of Acinipo are located a mere 20 km from the very popular tourist destination of Ronda.
+The ruins are also within close proximity to several unique white villages in Andalusia, such as Setenil de las Bodegas.
+If you’re planning a Malaga road trip, Acinipo is a great place to stop as it’s not too well known with tourists and it’s only accessible by car.

 Acinipo opening times & entry fees